Master of Social Work

 Credit Transfer

-The department will accept up to 6 transfer credits, of previous graduate level coursework, into the MSW program based on the following criteria:
+The MSW Program will accept up transfer credits, of previous graduate level coursework, into the MSW program based on the following criteria:

 Cost